ijprest/tools/_fuzzy-match.md

 # `_fuzzy-match.cmd`

-`_fuzzy-match.cmd` is a helper script to perform a fuzzy file/path match.
+`_fuzzy-match.cmd` is a helper script to perform fuzzy file/path matching.

 It is intended to be called from other batch files or `doskey` aliases.